awslabs/aws-athena-query-federation/athena-udfs/README.md

 This would return result 'StringToBeCompressed'.

+3. "encrypt": encrypt the data with a data key stored in AWS Secrets Manager

+Before testing this query, you would need to create a secret in AWS Secrets Manager.
+Make sure to use "DefaultEncryptionKey".
+If you choose to use your KMS key, you would need to update ./athena-udfs.yaml to allow access to your KMS key.
+Remove all the json brackets and store a base64 encoded string as data key.
+Sample data is like `AQIDBAUGBwgJAAECAwQFBg==`.

+Example query:

+`USING FUNCTION encrypt(col VARCHAR, secretName VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = '<lambda name>') SELECT encrypt('plaintext', 'my_secret_name');`

+3. "decrypt": decrypt the data with a data key stored in AWS Secrets Manager

+Example query:

+`USING FUNCTION decyprt(col VARCHAR, secretName VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = '<lambda name>') SELECT decyprt('tEgyixKs1d0RsnL51ypMgg==', 'my_secret_name');`

 ### Deploying The Connector

 To use this connector in your queries, navigate to AWS Serverless Application Repository and deploy a pre-built version of this connector.
 Alternatively, you can build and deploy this connector from source follow the below steps or use the more detailed tutorial in the athena-example module: